This column discusses the suggested best dates to retire for CSRS and FERS employees during 2021, 2022, 2023, and 2024.

 An employee must be in “employee status” for his or her entire last pay period of work (work the full 80 hour hours) in order to accrue the full amount of annual leave hours for that last pay period.
 At most agencies, an employee who works a Monday through Friday 8 hour per day work schedule, and who retires before the official end of the pay period (which is the second Saturday of the pay period), will not accrue any annual or sick leave (see below) hours for that last period worked.

 Retiring employees who have more than 240 hours of unused annual leave towards the end of the leave year do not want to retire after the start of the new leave year.
-This is because of the “use or lose” rule for unused annual leave.
+This is because of the “use or lose” rule for unused annual leave that affects most employees.
 In particular, most employees cannot carry over more than 240 hours of unused annual leave into the new leave year.

 Treatment of unused sick leave at the time of retirement

 Effective Jan.
 1, 2014, all retiring employees get credit for unused sick leave in the computation of their CSRS and FERS annuities.
 As discussed above, for the treatment of unused annual leave, a retiring employee wants to retire at the end of a pay period in order to accrue the full amount of sick leave hours for the last pay period worked.
 This is 4 hours for full time employees.
 Note that unused sick leave hours can be used only for CSRS or FERS annuity computation purposes and not for retirement eligibility purposes.

-With this background information in mind, the following table presents the best dates for CSRS or CSRS Offset and FERS/”Trans” FERS employees to retire during 2017, 2018 and 2019.
-The dates presented were selected under the following guidelines:
+With this background information in mind, the following table presents the best dates for CSRS or CSRS Offset and FERS/”Trans” FERS employees to retire during 2021, 2022, 2023 and 2024.
+The dates presented were selected using the following guidelines:

-2. For CSRS or CSRS Offset employees, the day of the month is within the last three days of the calendar month or the first three days of the following month.
-For FERS/”Trans” FERS employees, the day of the month is within the last three days of the month.
+2. For CSRS or CSRS Offset employees, the best day of the month to retire is within the last three days of the calendar month or the first three days of the following month.
+For FERS/”Trans” FERS employees, the best day of the month to retire is within the last three days of the month.

-The logic behind retiring with the last three days of the month (CSRS or CSRS Offset and FERS/”Trans” FERS employees, or within the first three days of the following month (CSRS or CSRS Offset employees) is to allow a retiring employee to receive his or her first annuity check within 4 to 5 weeks of the employee’s retirement date, as discussed above.
+The logic behind retiring within the last three days of the month (CSRS/CSRS Offset and FERS/”Trans” FERS employees), or within the first three days of the following month (CSRS/CSRS Offset employees) is to allow a retiring employee to receive his or her first annuity check within 4 to 5 weeks of the employee’s retirement date, as discussed above.

-The dates shown in the table below were determined based on OPM’s 2017, 2018 and 2019 26-week leave year calendars used by most federal agencies.
+The dates shown in the table below were determined based on OPM’s 2021 2022, 2023 and 2024 leave year calendars used by most federal agencies.
 It is provided for informational purposes only.
 Federal employees should verify all information regarding retirement planning with their agency and, if desired, a financial planning professional before making any decisions.

 Best Dates to Retire